 Upper Cervical Chiropractic Care Corrects Vertigo

-A notable case study shows how upper cervical chiropractic care became an excellent treatment option for vertigo and other conditions.
-A 23-year-old woman was suffering from headaches her entire life.
-She suffered from a hard fall that resulted in a concussion.
-She eventually displayed the symptoms of post-concussion syndrome such as worsening headaches and vertigo.
-It was revealed through X-rays that her entire body was out of balance due to a misalignment in her upper cervical spine.
-After her first adjustment from an upper cervical chiropractor, she reported significant improvements such as elimination of her vertigo and headaches!
+A notable case study shows how upper cervical chiropractic care became an excellent source of vertigo relief.
+A 23-year-old woman had suffered from headaches her entire life.
+She sustained a hard fall that resulted in a concussion.
+She eventually displayed post-concussion syndrome symptoms, including worsening headaches and vertigo.
+X-rays showed that her entire body was imbalanced from upper cervical spine misalignment.
+After her first adjustment from an upper cervical chiropractor, she reported significant improvements, including vertigo and headache relief!

-Here at Upper Cervical of Monmouth in Morganville, New Jersey, we use a similar technique as the one used in the case study above to encourage the bones to move back into place.
-We do not force, pop, or crack the spine.
-Instead, we perform a gentle, accurate adjustment that has long-term results.
-Nearly all our patients report relief and full recovery from their vertigo symptoms.
-If you are seeking a trustworthy vertigo chiropractor in New Jersey, Upper Cervical of Monmouth is the best place to go to.
+Here at Upper Cervical of Monmouth in Morganville, New Jersey, we provide spinal alignment for vertigo relief.
+We don’t force, pop or crack the spine.
+Instead, we perform gentle, accurate adjustments that provide long-term results, including C1 and C2 misalignment solutions!
+Nearly all our patients report relief and complete recovery from their vertigo symptoms.
+If you’re seeking vertigo care from a trustworthy chiropractor in New Jersey, consider Upper Cervical of Monmouth.
 Visit our clinic or schedule a consultation with us today!